SumoLogic/sumologic-documentation/docs/manage/partitions/flex/flex-pricing-faq.md

 When partitions are marked as included and `_index`/`_view` is not referenced in the query, all the included partitions will be considered for the search query by default.
 Default scope can also come to use when `AND` or `OR` conditions are referred to in the query with `_index`.
 For example, consider you have three partitions namely, Partition A (Excluded), Partition B (Included), and Partition C (Included).
 Below are some scenarios:

-- When you run the query without referring to `_index`, example: `error | count`, only Partition B and Partition C will be considered for the query, as Partition A is excluded from the default scope.
+- When you run the query without referring to `_index`, for example `error | count`, only Partition B and Partition C will be considered for the query, as Partition A is excluded from the default scope.
-- When you run a query referring to an index term, example: `_index="Partition A"`, only Partition A will be considered for the query.
+- When you run a query referring to an index term, for example `_index="Partition A"`, only Partition A will be considered for the query.
-- Similarly, When you refer to multiple index terms, example: `_index="Partition A" OR _index="Partition B"`, only Partition A and Partition B will be considered for the query.
+- Similarly, when you refer to multiple index terms, for example `_index="Partition A" OR _index="Partition B"`, only Partition A and Partition B will be considered for the query.
-- However, When you run the query, example: `_index="Partition A" OR error`, all of the partitions - Partition A, Partition B, and Partition C will be considered for the query, because the error keyword might be present in Partition B or C as well.
+- However, when you run the query, for example `_index="Partition A" OR error`, all of the partitions (Partition A, Partition B, and Partition C) will be considered for the query, because the error keyword might be present in Partition B or C as well.
 So in cases like this, we need to scan all three of them.